 Importantly, our machine-learning technology doesn’t simply scrape the web for mentions.
 Influence at AcademicInfluence.com is therefore not a popularity measure.
-Rather, the AI underlying our InfluenceRanking engine drills down deeply to
+Rather, the artificial intelligence underlying our InfluenceRanking engine drills down deeply to

 Our machine-learning algorithms improve over time at measuring influence of people and institutions.
 As independent corroboration that our technology is indeed getting better at gauging influence, we employ web traffic analysis from third parties (including Semrush.com and Ahrefs.com) to track the organic search traffic leading to web domains, each domain’s keyword footprints, the number of referring domains, and the authority of those referring domains.

-As a further part of this corroboration effort, we also pull in additional secondary sources such as the Integrated Postsecondary Education Data System (IPEDS) data.
-These data allow for specialized rankings, including those that track costs, test scores, and acceptance rates.
+As a further part of this corroboration effort, we also pull in additional secondary sources such as the Integrated Postsecondary Education Data System (IPEDS) data and Bureau of Labor Statistics (BLS) data.
+These data allow for specialized rankings, including those that track costs, test scores, acceptance rates, and expected income upon graduation.
 Such specialized rankings are often of interest in their own right and may then be correlated with our influence-based rankings.